 Buckingham Palace garden parties are held in the afternoon and there are a set number that are organised every year.
 There are also Scottish garden parties, and sometimes others in particular years, for example at Sandringham.

 At Buckingham Palace guests arrive from 3.15pm and are shown into its huge gardens.
 The royal party arrives punctually at 4pm and a band plays the National Anthem.
-The royal party usually splits up and circulates among the throng, with lanes of people formed by the Bodyguard for The Queen.
+The royal party usually splits up and circulates among the throng, with lanes of people formed by the Bodyguard for The King.

 Guests may be picked out and brought forward to be presented by members of the Household (males always have rolled umbrellas) or other attendants.
 If this happens it is correct to explain briefly who you are to the member of the Royal Household who will present you: 'Your Majesty, Lady Victoria Smythe, chairman of the Friends of the Elderly in Buckinghamshire.'
 It is also best practice to mention it if you have encountered the member of the Royal Family before.
-For example, 'I had the honour of being presented to Your Majesty at the opening of our drop-in centre five years ago, ma'am'
+For example, 'I had the honour of being presented to Your Majesty at the opening of our drop-in centre five years ago, sir'